 - 2 Tablespoons dried crumbled ramp leaves or 1 teaspoon chopped fresh thyme optional

 - Re-hydrate the black trumpet mushrooms in the water until softened, about 20 minutes.
-Agitate the black trumpets in the water to remove any grit, then remove, strain the liquid, then coarsely chop the mushrooms.
+Agitate the mushrooms in the water to remove any grit, then remove, strain the liquid, then coarsely chop the mushrooms.
 Reserve the liquid and mushrooms separately.

-- Heat the shallot and the oil in a saute pan until the shallot is translucent, about 3 minutes on medium heat.
-Add the chopped mushrooms and continue cooking until the edges of the pan show some color and the shallots have lost some volume and are just starting to brown.
+- Add the mushrooms and continue cooking until the edges of the pan show some color and the shallots have lost some volume and are just starting to brown.

 - Deglaze the pan with the sherry.

-- Add the strained black trumpet liquid along with the ramp leaves or thyme and bring the mixture to a simmer, for 10 minutes to reduce the liquid until nearly dry.
+- Add the strained mushroom liquid along with the thyme and bring the mixture to a simmer for 15 minutes, or until the pan is nearly dry.

 - Transfer the mixture to a food processor or use a handblender to process to a smooth-ish paste.